-User's Manual (with Warranty)
+User's Manual

-Nikon Manual Viewer 2 Install the Nikon Manual Viewer 2 app on your smartphone or tablet to view Nikon digital camera manuals, anytime, anywhere.
+Install the Nikon Manual Viewer 2 app on your smartphone or tablet to view Nikon digital camera manuals, anytime, anywhere.

 Nikon Manual Viewer 2 can be downloaded free of charge from the App Store and Google Play.